sv1jsb/dwitter/README.md

 #### First time run

-Once everything is running point you browser to: *127.0.0.1:8000/* and test it.
+Once everything is running point your browser to: *127.0.0.1:8000/* and test it.

 Dwitter's members have an one to one relation with django users.
-So when creating a user you must first create a django user, and then create a new member and relate it with the user just created.
+So, in order to create a dwitter member you must first create a django user, then create a new member and relate it with the user just created.

 So go to admin page login with the superuser data you provided earlier and create a member for the superuser.

 Now you can login and use dwitter.
-Phew!!

 Enjoy!!